hackclub/hackclub/workshops/hangman_workshop/README.md

     drawing.drawText(-60, -120, "YOU WIN!")
     break
 ```
-- This code comes after the code we just wrote.
-- We are drawing our hangman and text, and ending the game and displaying a win or lose message.
+We are ending the game and displaying a win or lose message.
+If the user has more than or equal to six strikes, they lose.
+If they guessed the word, they win.

 # Drawing
+Let's draw a stick figure to represent our man (don't worry he's fine).

 <img src="https://media4.giphy.com/media/VhtSLWxOQOGdFfGTTa/source.gif" width="380" alt="Kid Drawing Gif">